 The use of the KCM® program is a privilege and not a right.
 Therefore, KCM® eligible crewmembers are required to understand these KCM® Rules for Use and comply with these rules while using the KCM® access points.
 Failure to follow these rules could result in temporary or permanent loss of KCM® privileges.
 More egregious violations of the Code Federal Regulations (CFRs) could result in civil or criminal penalties.

 KCM® Frequently Asked Questions

-Q: I am traveling for pleasure and I have a SSSS on my boarding pass or seat request card, what do I do?
+Q: I have a SSSS on my boarding pass or seat request card, what do I do?

 Q: Does using KCM® preclude any chance that I may be selected for additional screening after I successfully transit an access point and proceed into the sterile area of an airport?